thegeeklife/enygmaapp/README.md

 # Functionalities Currently Offered
-- Sign up using the sign up link.
+- Sign up using the sign up link. (create)
 - Log in using the account created (Facebook & Google login do not work yet).
 - There is one mystery story, you can like/dislike it and post a comment.
 - You can search for a word while viewing the mystery (done using urbandictionary API).
-- You can update your profile information (username, first name, last name and email) under My Profile option.
+- You can update your profile information (username, first name, last name and email) under My Profile option. (update, retreive)
-- You can also delete your profile.
+- You can also delete your profile. (view)

 # Hosted URL
 - The hosted url is http://127.0.0.1:8000/enygmaapp
 - Libraries used include: